Eric Haase Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.49 team ERA ranks 17th across all league pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.20).

-- The Orioles rank 15th in baseball in home runs surrendered (22 total, 1.2 per game).
+- Orioles pitchers combine to allow 27 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- Gibson gets the start for the Orioles, his fifth of the season.
-He is 3-0 with a 4.18 ERA and 13 strikeouts through 23 2/3 innings pitched.
+- Gibson gets the start for the Orioles, his sixth of the season.
+He is 4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched.

-- The righty's most recent time out came on Saturday against the Chicago White Sox, when he tossed 5 1/3 innings, surrendering four earned runs while giving up seven hits.
+- His most recent time out came out of the bullpen on Sunday when the righty threw 2/3 innings against the Detroit Tigers while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.